-See the U-M Benefits Office webpage on Graduate Student Employees, Benefit-Eligible Fellowship Holders, and Medical School Students for complete information about eligibility.
+For information about eligibility, see the U-M Benefits Office webpage on Graduate Student Employees, Benefit-Eligible Fellowship Holders, and Medical School Students.

 If you have questions about eligibility, you can check with your department.